panphora/polystate/README.md

 ## The Attributes

-Polystate uses a few attributes to let you control when classes are added/removed/toggled on any element you choose -- when another element is clicked.
+Polystate uses a few attributes to let you control how clicking around the page will add/remove/toggle classes on various elements.

 ### Set/unset a class when clicking on an element